 The Science, Religion and Culture Colloquium, part of the Mahindra Humanities Seminars, provides an opportunity to critically interrogate the categories of science, religion and culture and the sociocultural and discursive processes that create and transform these categories and the structures of authority attached to them.
 It sponsors conversations among scholars using anthropological, sociological, historical and philosophical methods with special interest in questions of race, gender and sexuality and different strategies of inclusion and exclusion that transform the production and consumption of knowledge.
 This colloquium series will host several Harvard faculty members as well as scholars from the wider academy who will discuss general themes pertaining to the series focus on science, religion, and culture.

-Upcoming Seminars (Spring, 2018)
+Upcoming Seminars (Fall, 2018)

 September 6, 2018, 7:00-8:30pm, Andover Hall, Braun Room: "Science, Religion, and Culture: Looking Ahead."
 Professor Ahmed Ragab, Richard T. Watson Associate Professor of Science and Religion and Harvard Divinity School, and director of the Science, Religion, and Culture Program at HDS, will speak about the critical interrogation of the categories of science, religion, and culture, highlighting new directions of research to be pursued at the Science, Religion, and Culture Program in the coming year.
 The evening will end with a welcome reception.
 (No registration required)